ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

-## Claim Set and Claim Type
+## Claim Type

-Each claim found in an entity is composed of the claim type and value.
+Each claim found in an entity is composed of the claim type and a value.
 Each claim describes a portion of the state of the associated entity.
 For example, a platform entity could have a claim which indicates the firmware version currently running.
 Another example is a key entity with a claim that reports whether the key is extractable